 by Health Insurance 4 Everyone ·

 Comments Off on Daily HI4E.org Trivia Contest Winners For The Week Ending: Sunday, July 14th, 2019.

 In an effort to broaden the company’s “social interaction” with our clients and FaceBook fans, Daily Trivia Questions are posted on both of our business pages.
 Here are the weekly standings for this past week, and the winner of the Sunday night Weekly Drawing for an AmEx gift card!

 Congratulations – To this past week’s Trivia Contest Winner!!
-Our latest contest winner for the weekly FaceBook HealthInsurance4Everyone/Health & Life Solutions, LLC Trivia Contest, drawn randomly by computer late Sunday evening, August 20th, 2017 was:
+Our latest contest winner for the weekly FaceBook HealthInsurance4Everyone/Health & Life Solutions, LLC Trivia Contest, drawn randomly by computer late Sunday evening, July 14th, 2019 was:

-St. Catharines ONTARIO
+St. Catherines, ONTARIO

-Winner Of A $25.00 AmEx Gift Card
+Winner Of A $25.00 VISA Gift Card